6 Pricing Objectives & How to Choose The Best For Growth

 Are you struggling to get by or raking in profits from lots of subscribers?
 If your business is healthy, you can look into pricing objectives around profitability or taking market share from competitors.
 But if you’re bootstrapping a startup and just scraping by, you’ll need to be very conservative and be in survival pricing mode.

-Have your pricing speak for itself
+Have your pricing reflect value

 Pricing is one of the biggest factors that can help or hurt a business.
 Your pricing can be a strategic tool for reaching your objectives, or it can stifle your growth and lower your profitability.